-In 2015, livestock producers and Dr. Hubert Karreman supported the relisting of xylazine and tolazoline as critically-needed materials for the humane restraint and sedation of large animals for farmers and veterinarians to do commonly carried out surgical procedures.
+Xylazine and tolazoline have been supported as critically-needed materials for the humane restraint and sedation of large animals for farmers and veterinarians to do commonly carried out surgical procedures.
 The function is mainly sedative but also has some anesthetic properties.
 Its use by livestock veterinarians is widespread for many procedures so that animals will not inflict injury to the humans working with them.